CCRGeneticsBranch/AI_training_session2/walkthrough.md

 ## Part 6 — Perform the DESeq2 analysis

-Back in VS Code, change directory into the cloned repo and look through it using the Explorer panel.
+Back in VS Code, change directory into the cloned repo in your terminal and look through it using the Explorer panel.
 It contains:

 - A sample table listing 6 samples and their conditions.
 - An R script to perform a DESeq2 analysis on a raw counts table.